 ASSOCIATE OF SCIENCE (A.S.) degree, a non-designated college transfer degree designed for students whose program requirements do not fit A.A.O.T. degree patterns.
 This degree does not always “block transfer” to Oregon colleges.

-ASSOCIATE OF SCIENCE OREGON TRANSFER/BUSINESS (A.S.O.T./BUS) degree has business- focused lower division general education requirements accepted by any institution in the Oregon University system (OUS), and electives tailored for requirements at each intended transfer institution.
+ASSOCIATE OF SCIENCE OREGON TRANSFER/BUSINESS (A.S.O.T./BUS) degree has a business- focused lower division general education requirements accepted by any institution in the Oregon University System (OUS), and electives tailored for requirements at each intended transfer institution.
 Students transferring with this degree will have junior standing for registration purposes.

 This module is an excellent choice for the student who is planning to transfer to a four-year institution and either is undecided on a major or will be majoring in a program of study with specific lower division requirements that are not offered at BMCC.
 With the one-year module, a student can complete most general education requirements and then transfer to the four-year institution, where he or she can complete the remaining lower division requirements.

 Transfer courses offered at BMCC parallel freshman and sophomore courses offered by four-year colleges and universities.
 If you are planning to seek a degree at a specific four-year college or university, you should become familiar with the requirements of the proposed major program at that institution.
 BMCC advisors are available to assist you in this planning process.